Fish-Git/cmpsctst/README.txt

 Bernard's implementation ("legacy"), and/or my own ("cmpsc_2012").

 The program (executable) performs just a single test according to whatever parameters you provide.

+                             Helper-scripts

-The rexx helper script simply makes it easier to call the executable multiple times, each time with a different set of test parameters, thereby ensuring thorough test coverage.
+The 'cmpsctst.rexx' helper script simply makes it easier to call the executable multiple times, each time with a different set of test parameters, thereby ensuring thorough test coverage.

+The various batch files (e.g. '_quick_me.cmd') simply makes it easier to call call the 'cmpsctst.rexx' script.
+For normal testing it is recommended to use the '_quick_me' script, or else execute a very specific cmpsctst.exe test.